-15 Actually Cool Things to Do in Austin During Quarantine
+Actually Cool Things You Can (Still) Do in Austin Right Now

-Here’s a foolproof, quarantine-approved guide to Austin’s essential activities during the glorious spring season.
-Make sure to plan ahead and double-check website listings for last-minute closures and changes in hours due to COVID-19.
+Put a spin on Austin’s traditional fall activities with the guide below.
+Make sure to adhere to distancing guidelines when socializing with people outside of your household, and always plan ahead and double-check website listings for last-minute closures and changes in hours due to COVID-19.

 Butler Hike-and-Bike Trail